Rosetta Stone Review: The Truth People Hide About This App

 It's like giving yourself a pat on the back for knowing the ingredients of a cake without ever having baked one.

 This approach might make you feel good at the moment, but it doesn't prepare you for real-world language use.
-You could rack up points or levels in the app, but that “clout” doesn’t translate to actual language proficiency.
+You could rack up points or levels in the language learning app, but that “clout” doesn't translate to actual language proficiency.

 In my experience, this isolated learning led to a false sense of confidence.
 I thought I was making great progress because I was completing lessons and getting high scores.